RawanMH-1125/azure-ml-pipeline-optimization/README.md

 ## Model Comparison

+To ensure a fair comparison, AUC was considered as a consistent evaluation metric, as it provides a more robust measure of classification performance across different thresholds.

 HyperDrive achieved an accuracy of approximately 0.913.
 AutoML achieved a higher performance with an AUC of approximately 0.945.

+The superior performance of AutoML can be attributed to its ability to explore more complex models such as XGBoost, which can capture non-linear relationships better than Logistic Regression.

 Based on these results, the AutoML model was selected as the best model.